Web3Zero/SQL-Challenge-Employee-Tracker/README.md

 <!-- Roadblock -->
 I have installed the NPM packages including MySQL2.
-When I run node app.js there is an error relating to inquirer.prompt which I can't seem to get past.
+When I run node app.js there is an error in my department.js which I can't seem to get past.

+Link to video walk through which still has errors preventing it to run properly: https://drive.google.com/file/d/1IZgqf7YrBSrtvbAtIvsFYnId2fJUnJsW/view